Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 You can still enjoy the benefits of EASE if you wish to have the improvements before the HIP, or if your blocks do not qualify for the HIP, and the programme is offered to all HDB flats in all towns.

-Find out more about EASE (Direct Application) or view this video for more information on EASE improvements.
+Find out more about EASE (Direct Application).

 These are the payment schemes for Singapore Citizen and Singapore Permanent Resident households.

-The Government fully funds the essential improvements and subsidises a major portion of the optional improvements.
+The Government fully funds the Essential Improvements and subsidises a major portion of the Optional Improvements.
 These are the cost-sharing ratios and estimated amounts payable:

 Flat Type